 An estimated 91,000 people rely on water that flows through Zamora Chinchipe for drinking, irrigation and agriculture.
 Protecting the area will safeguard water supplies from threats such as mining – Zamora Chinchipe Province currently has the highest density of mining concessions in Ecuador – as well as mitigate droughts and flooding, both of which are becoming more common with climate change.
 The reserve will also preserve the home and ancestral practices of a significant indigenous population, principally members of the Shuar Nationality.

-Nature and Culture worked with the Zamora Chinchipe Provincial Government and the nine municipal governments within the province to establish the reserve, providing legal, technical and logistical support.
+Nature & Culture worked with the Zamora Chinchipe Provincial Government and the nine municipal governments within the province to establish the reserve, providing legal, technical and logistical support.
 Special recognition is due to Zamora Chinchipe’s Prefect, Salvador Quishpe for his environmental leadership.
 The reserve was created with the generous financial support of Andes Amazon Fund.